communitytechnology/communitytechnology.github.io/index.md

    url: case_studies.html
    image: /icons/map.png
    text: Partner projects we work with and learn from
+ - tips:
+   title: Blog
+   url: /docs/blog/index.html
+   image: /icons/blog.png
+   text: Updates from networks
 ---

-<p class="section">A collective resource for communities building community wireless networks, or working on other community technology projects.
+<p class="section" style="font-size:16px;">A collective resource for communities building community wireless networks, or working on other community technology projects.
 These resources emphasize self-governance, participatory learning, collaborative design and sustainability.
 As we learn and new people contribute, these resources will grow and change over time and we welcome new contributions. </p>

 <div class="grid home-width">